-So you finally got your travel trailer and hit the road.
+So, you finally got your travel trailer and hit the road.
 Hopefully the dealer or party you purchased from went over yearly maintenance with you.
 What they might not have mentioned are things that have to be done regularly to prevent costly repairs.
 Most of the maintenance we do is free or inexpensive and only requires a little work.
 No matter what though, maintenance is important and can save you lots of money and headaches down the road.
-So here are 5 RV Maintenance Tips to help you out.
+So here are 5 RV Maintenance Tips your dealer might not have mentioned to help you out and save you money.

 Although they come with grease, the stabilizer jacks quickly dry out.
-Then the motor has to work extra hard with every use.
-So when mine get squeaky, I grease them using a mini- grease gun.
+Then the motor has to work even harder with every use.
+So when mine get squeaky, I grease them using a mini-grease gun.
 Keep them greased and they will work for a long time.
 Run them dry and they will quickly break.
+This easy chore will save you a lot of frustration, trust me.

 Every single time we move I get on the roof and do an inspection.
 I take our broom with me and sweep off the slides.
 I met someone who saw me doing this and talked about when he worked in a RV service department.
 He saw several rigs come in with the slide off it’s track because a pine cone or large stick was on top of the slide when they brought it in.
 Not only does it help to save my slides from damage, but also keeps all the leaves and plant material outside, so it doesn’t end up in our trailer.